DIY vs. Managed SD-WAN: How Are Both Defined?

 Different networking environments have different needs.
 Some organizations prefer to rely on their own in-house IT talent for a more hands-on approach to managing SD-WAN while others seek a completely managed solution.

-Fortinet's SD-WAN solution is compatible with either deployment strategy, enabling organizations to quickly adapt to changing business demands.
-As an SD-WAN leader, Fortinet invests in the latest SD-WAN technologies for the benefit of its customers, adding value through detailed knowledge of how solutions integrate with other systems.
+Fortinet's SD-WAN solution is compatible with either is compatible with either deployment strategy, enabling organizations to quickly adapt to changing business demands.
+Fortinet is named a Leader in Gartner's 2020 Magic Quadrant report, Fortinet invests in the latest SD-WAN technologies for the benefit of its customers, adding value through detailed knowledge of how solutions integrate with other systems.